Skip to main content

 • Comparative: how each piece review compares to other similar works

-Useful site with tips on how to write an Annotated Bibliography:
+Useful sites with tips on how to write an Annotated Bibliography: